AI Agent Skills Integration

 - Deny — tool is blocked with a reason

-- Ask — Claude Code shows its normal permission prompt
+- Ask — agent shows its normal permission prompt

 - Logs the decision for audit purposes